StrangeBeeCorp/docs/docs/thehive/administration/authentication/ad.md

     **The addresses of the domain controllers**

-    The IP addresses or hostnames of the domain controllers responsible for handling authentication requests within the network.
+    The IP addresses or host names of the domain controllers responsible for handling authentication requests within the network.

     **The Windows domain name**